top of page

-We represent businesses in negotiations with lenders, restructure unsustainable debt, defend against enforcement actions, and execute durable solutions through loan workouts, Subchapter V, and Chapter 11.
+EmergeLaw guides businesses through serious financial distress with clarity and decisive restructuring strategy.
+We represent companies in negotiations with lenders, restructure unsustainable debt, defend against enforcement actions, and implement durable solutions through loan workouts, Subchapter V restructurings, and Chapter 11 reorganizations.

 Chapter 11 and Restructuring for Tennessee Businesses